-Weeds can establish themselves in a flower bed rather easily due to the fact that there is relatively little competition in a flower beds.
-There is plenty of open area with freshly disturbed soil, which is perfect conditions for weeds to grow.
+Weeds can establish themselves in a flower bed rather easily due to the fact that there is relatively little competition.
+There is plenty of open area with freshly disturbed soil, which is perfect for weeds to grow.

-In contrast, weeds have a much more difficult time of establishing themselves in a well maintained lawn due to the fact that the grass is so tightly packed and allows for little else to grow between the plants.
+In contrast, weeds have a much more difficult time establishing themselves in a well maintained lawn due to the fact that the grass is so tightly packed and allows for little else to grow between the plants.

 But problems can arise in a situation where weeds have established themselves in a flower bed next to a well maintained lawn.
 The weeds are able to grow strong and can send runners or seeds into the nearby weed free lawn.
 Even the most well tended lawn will not be able to fight of this kind of close proximity attack.